 Inter-arterial course of the right coronary artery

 Inter-arterial course of the right coronary artery (RCA), also known as a malignant variant, may occur if the right coronary artery has an aberrant origin from the the left coronary sinus.
-It is an uncommon anomaly with potential risk of cardiac ischaemia.
+It is an uncommon anomaly with potential risk of cardiac ischemia.

 When the right coronary artery arises aberrantly in this manner, there are three possible courses it may take: